Neil Gorsuch no ‘swing vote’ despite liberal crossovers, court watchers say

 President Trump’s first Supreme Court pick, Justice Neil M. Gorsuch, sided with the liberal wing of the court in divided rulings more than any other Republican-appointed justice during the 2018 term.
 But don’t mistake him for a swing vote.

-Court watchers say he aligns with the more liberal side of the court on only a narrow range of legal issues dealing with criminal law and tribal issues.
+Court watchers say he aligns with the more liberal side of the court on only a few legal cases dealing with criminal law and tribal issues.

-“He’s pretty predictable,” said Adam Feldman, founder of the Empirical SCOTUS Blog.
-“It’s kind of like [former Justice Antonin] Scalia was predictable in some areas.”
+“He’s pretty predictable,” said Adam Feldman, founder of the Empirical SCOTUS blog.
+“It’s kind of like [the late Justice Antonin] Scalia was predictable in some areas.”

 Justice Gorsuch accounted for four of the 10 times a justice from the conservative wing of the court crossed over to vote with Democrat-appointed justices in 5-4 decisions last year.